RokitSalad/Helpful.CircuitBreaker/README.md

 	// (Optional) The Exception List
 	ExpectedExceptionList = new List<Type> { typeof(HttpException) },

-	//(Optional) Defaut to 0 The number of times an error can occur before the circuit breaker is opened OpenEventTolerance = 3,
+	//(Optional Defaults to 0) The number of times an error can occur before the circuit breaker is opened OpenEventTolerance = 3,

 	// (Optional) Timeout operations in the circuit breaker and open the circuit